 Concrete countertops, cement counters, whatever you want to call them, are crazy popular now.
 This is a project that any enthusiastic DIY’er can tackle with great results.
-I’m sharing an in-depth DIY concrete countertop tutorial with a video on how we built our own countertops and saved a bundle.
-When you’re done reading this, you’ll be ready to tackle your own DIY concrete countertop with confidence.
+I’m sharing an in-depth DIY concrete countertop tutorial with a video on how to make DIY concrete countertops and saves a bundle.
+When you’re done reading this, you’ll be ready to tackle your own concrete countertop for a vanity, kitchen or table with confidence.
 Really, I promise!

-I knew a custom concrete countertop was in my future, would be stunning, and I’d save a fortune doing it myself!
+I knew a custom concrete countertop for my vanity was in my future, would be stunning, and I’d save a fortune doing it myself!

 Let me start by saying I was not experienced at building or tool mastery when I took on this project.
 I’d only tackled a few “tool” projects before tackling this one.
 What I am, is open-minded not afraid to try and, game for the challenge.